5 Effective Ways to Fix a Frozen MacBook or Mac

 In this case, you can use your MacBook's built-in Activity Monitor to see how much memory is being used and then remove some useless programs that are taking up memory.

 But if you want an easy and detailed way, here we recommend BuhoCleaner.
-After freeing up your RAM, you can use BuhoCleaner to analyzing your disk space and cleaning up flash files, large files, and duplicate files to free up disk space.
+After freeing up your RAM, you can use BuhoCleaner to analyze your disk space and clean up flash files, large files, and duplicate files to free up disk space.

 Shut Down Your Frozen MacBook